 I'm excited to be on this journey with you!
 What are your goals?
 Your passions?
 I can't wait to get started helping you get there!

-Capella University - PhD, Educational Leadership and Management
+Graduate Degree: Capella University - PHD, Educational Leadership and Management

 Elementary School Math

 Study Skills and Organization

 Humans are constantly learning through formal and informal methods.
 Students are problem-solvers and communicators with individual strengths.
 By viewing a learner through their strengths, I can best help them through challenges.